WiseFax Alternative: PayPerFax – Pay-As-You-Go Online Fax (No Subscription)

 WiseFax is the better fit if:

-• The in-app "send by fax" menu item inside Google Drive or Dropbox saves you real time each week
+• The in-app “send by fax” menu item inside one of those services saves you real time each week

 • You are comfortable buying a token pack and tracking a balance